webis-de/small-text/README.md

   a slim installation does not need any unnecessary dependencies.
 - Multiple scientifically evaluated components re-implemented: Query Strategies, Initialization Strategies, and Stopping Criteria.

+## News

+- 🎉 **Beta Release** (v1.0.0b1) - February 22, 2022
+  - New features: Multi-label classification and stopping criteria are now supported.
+  - Added/revised large parts of the documentation.

 ## Installation

 Small-text can be easily installed via pip: